 WHERE DOES SILK COME FROM?

 Silk is a natural protein fiber that comes from, you guessed it, silkworms.
-It’s shiny because the fibers have a triangular prism-like structure, which allows it to refract incoming light at different angles and change color slightly while it’s doing it.
-Many imitation silks such as viscose and acetate, while less expensive and arguably less luxurious, are stronger than natural silk and are thus used for invisible parts of clothing.
+It’s shiny because the fibers have a triangular prism-like structure.
+This allows it to refract incoming light at different angles and change color slightly while it’s doing it.
+Many imitation silks such as viscose and acetate, while less expensive and arguably less luxurious, are stronger than the natural variety and are thus used for invisible parts of clothing.

 Like mohair, silk is rarely used by itself when made for suitings or jacketings.
-Often it’s combined in a 50:50 ratio with wool, linen, or mohair to add strength to what is a relatively delicate fabric.
-The luxe delicacy of silk blends lend themselves well to formalwear and warm weather clothes.
+Often it’s combined in a 50:50 ratio with wool, linen, or mohair to add strength a relatively delicate fabric.
+The luxe delicacy of the blends lend themselves well to formalwear and warm weather clothes.

 Men’s accessories are very popular in their silk versions.
 Silk pocket squares are great for their ability to “puff” elegantly out of your breast pocket, and we’d be hard-pressed to find a man reading this article who hasn’t ever owned a silk tie in his life.
-Linings in both jackets and pants are often made of silk or silk substitutes, and a pair of braces made in silk is a joy to wear.
+Linings in both jackets and pants are made of silk or silk substitutes.

 SHOULD I BUY SILK CLOTHES?